 Arrange all add-in ingredients in serving bowls.
 Season the broth lightly and ladle into the bowls.

 Traditionally, suimono is served in a lacquer bowl.
 After assembling the soup, you may garnish it with a small piece of lime or lemon peel for a hint of citrus fragrance.
 Then, cover the bowl with a lid to capture the aroma.
 The soup should be served right away for the best taste.

 We brought back a few lacquer bowls from Japan just to serve soups at home.
+I also use these bowls to serve this lotus root soup.
 If you don’t have any lacquer or ceramic bowl with a lid, just serve the soups immediately after assembling.
 We like to have suimono with steamed rice and savory dishes, such as salt grilled fish or this Japanese hamburg steak.